Frankly Speaking Articles from Frank Jordan's Newspaper Column

-Some incompetent hype merchants in beta glucan claim particle size has no bearing on immune potentiation capabilities of a beta glucan.
-Particle size is proven conclusively by at the University of Nevada School of Medicine, Department of Microbiology in an extensive research project spanning thirteen years.
+Some hype merchants in beta glucan claim particle size has no bearing on immune potentiation capabilities of a beta glucan.
+Particle size is proven conclusively by at the University of Nevada School of Medicine, Department of Microbiology in an extensive research project spanning two decades.
 However, more than small particle size on ingestion is required, because orally taken beta glucan reaggregates, or clumps back, into a larger size when exposed to water in the digestive process.

 This reaggregation effectively returns even reduced sized particles back to a larger particle sizes due to clumping together.
 Unless processed to create non-aggregation, the globular/reaggregated glucan particles then arrive in the Peyers' Patch of the lymphatic system to attempt to activate a receptor site on the macrophage cell that is 1 to 2 microns in size in globular sizes that are reduced in immune potentiation capabilities.

 Insoluble particulate Beta glucan taken orally, in contrast to water soluble for injection, is marketed as a dietary food additive supplement that nutritionally empowers the immune system to normalize.
 Normalization refers to maintaining if functioning properly; building up if substandard and calming down if hyper.
 An immune system representing 20% of the body's cells in peak condition provides the most protective disease defenses, faster recoveries, enhanced shielding from radiation damage plus environmental hazards and an extension of life associated with good health.
 We all seek a quality, not just quantity of life and the immune system is a major key!